trooper5010/gatsby-starter-glass/content/pages/contact.md

 ---
-title: 'Contact Me'
+title: Contact Me
-template: 'contact-template'
+template: contact-template
 ---
 # Get in Touch.

-If you've got an inquiry for a job or project,drop me a line at hello@hello.com or fill the form right here.
+If you've got an inquiry or an idea, drop me a line by filling out the form right here.